MorganBergen/probability-statistics/03-random-variables-probability-distributions/README.md

 - **discrete random variable** is a random variable whose sample space is discrete, if a random variable takes on only a countable number of distinct values
     - if the set of possible outcomes is countable
-    - often this repressents count data, such as the number of defectives, highway fatalities, etc.
+    - often this represents count data, such as the number of defectives, highway fatalities, etc.
+-  a discrete random varibale assumes each of its values with a certain probability
+-  frequently, it is convenient to represent all the probabilities of a random variable $X$ by a formula

+$$f(x) = P(X = x), f(3) = P(X = 3)$$

 ### continuous random variable